datastaxdevs/workshop-streaming-game/README.md

 # Drapetisca

-A multiplayer game using Astra Streaming, FastAPI, React and Websockets
+A sample multiplayer game using Astra Streaming, FastAPI, React and Websockets